Smokey Pulled Pork and The Slow Living Trend

 YOU MIGHT ALSO LIKE

 Sue tends a kitchen garden in Alberta, growing as much of the family's food as the season allows.
-She writes about what comes out of the soil and what ends up on the table — honest, unfussy, and rooted in place.
+She writes about what comes out of the soil and what ends up on the table — honest, unfussy, and rooted in Canada.